-Over 20,000 houses marked 'home quarantine' in Delhi: Lt Governor
+Over 20,000 houses marked 'home quarantine' in Delhi: Lt governor

-Baijal held a meeting with Chief Minister Arvind Kejriwal, Chief Secretary Vijay Kumar Dev and Police Commissioner through video conference to discuss measures to combat COVID-19.
-"It has been decided to increase the number of food distribution centres from the present 500 to 2500 so that social distancing is adhered to effectively.
+Baijal held a meeting with Chief Minister Arvind Kejriwal, Chief Secretary Vijay Kumar Dev and the Delhi Police commissioner through video conference to discuss measures to combat COVID-19.
+"It has been decided to increase the number of food distribution centres from the present 500 to 2,500 so that social distancing is adhered to effectively.
 Home quarantine has to be strictly monitored.
 More than 20,000 homes have been identified by GNCTD for home quarantine," he tweeted.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)